-In order for pet food or specialty pet food to be distributed in New Mexico it must first be registered with the New Mexico Department of Agriculture’s – Feed, Seed & Fertilizer Section.
+For pet food or specialty pet food to be distributed in New Mexico it must first be registered.
+They can be registered with the NMDA’s – Feed, Seed & Fertilizer Section.

 - Pet food by definition is any commercial feed prepared and distributed for consumption by pets.

 - Pets are defined as dogs or cats.

 - Specialty Pet Foods are commercial feeds prepared and distributed for consumption by specialty pets.

 - Specialty pets are domesticated animals normally maintained in a cage or tank.
 These include, but not limited to, gerbils, hamsters, canaries, psittacine birds, mynahs, finches, tropical fish, goldfish, snakes, and turtles.

 Pet food includes pet treats, biscuits, training foods, sample sizes as well as the more traditional pet foods.
 Raw meat pet food diets are exempt only if the meat is not ground and not mixed with other ingredients.

 Manufacturers or distributors must register the product by submitting an Application for Registration of Commercial Feed.
 They also must submit a copy of the product label, and the registration fee.
 New Mexico registers individual products verses licensing companies.
 All labels are approved according to the guidelines set forth in the New Mexico Commercial Feed Act.

 PET FOOD LABELING GUIDE:

 Any commercial feed (including pet food & specialty food) distributed in New Mexico must be labeled.
 This excludes customer-formula feed.
 The feed shall be accompanied by a legible label bearing the following information: